What can I do?

 • Making children and play visible and changing attitudes

-While there have been some barriers to sessions becoming completely resident-led (not to mention issues with council building works, but that’s another story), there are signs that more informal, ad-hoc playing out is happening as a result of the sessions and the increased community cohesion.
+While there have been some barriers to sessions becoming completely resident-led, there are signs that more informal, ad-hoc playing out is happening as a result of the sessions and the increased community cohesion.
+We also helped residents to make some low-cost, ‘DIY’ changes to their space, to make it feel more welcoming and used.

 You can read the full report on this project here.